newjersey/innovation.nj.gov/content/_playbooks/04-turning-research-into-resonance.md

                 It's possible research could confirm (or not confirm) things you've wondered about.
 If you don't hear anything surprising it could mean that your questions were leading or resulting in specific responses about your original theories, instead of really probing into your audience.If you aren't finding yourself with those kinds of results, look at your questions and see if they need some adjustment.
             </li>
             <li>
-                If your insight doesn't shift how you see your audience, or doesn't make someone on your team say "yes, that's it", keep going.
+                If your insight doesn't shift how you see your audience, or doesn't make someone on your team say "yes, that's it," keep going.
 You're not just summarizing, you're discovering the why that makes everything else clearer.
             </li>
         </ul>
     </div>